mikecairns1/pi-kiosk/README.md

 Running an always-on display at 100% brightness all day is not that helpful.

-Right now I'm looking into the best way to dim the screen after a period of time, or to set a timeout where the screen will be off (0% brightness) and you can tap-to-wake.
+Right now I'm looking into the best way to dim the screen after a period of time, or configure the 'Screen Blanking' option in Pi OS.

 See issue: [Allow for screen to dim after a certain amount of time](https://github.com/geerlingguy/pi-kiosk/issues/2)